-The performance period for the 2012 performance unit awards began on June 30, 2012 and ends on June 30, 2015.
-Provided a named executive officer remains continuously employed throughout the performance period, his 2012 performance units will vest on June 30, 2015 and will be settled as soon as practicable following the vesting date by the issuance of a number of Partnership common units equal to the number of performance units awarded multiplied by the "performance vesting percentage," which may range from 0% to 150%, dependent upon the relative total return performance of the Partnership's common units compared to the LTIP Peer Group.
+In addition to the service-related conditions, certain performance objectives must be achieved in order for the performance unit awards to vest.
+If the service-related conditions are satisfied, the number of Partnership common units issued will be equal to the number of performance units awarded multiplied by the "performance vesting percentage," which may range from 0% to 150%, dependent upon the relative total return performance of the Partnership's common units compared to the LTIP Peer Group.
 For performance results that fall between the 25th percentile and the 50th percentile of the LTIP Peer Group, the performance vesting percentage will be interpolated between 25% and 100% and, for performance results that fall between the 50th percentile and 75th percentile, the performance vesting percentage will be interpolated between 100% and 150%.
 If the Partnership's performance is above the 75th percentile of the LTIP Peer Group, the performance vesting percentage will be 150% of the award.
 If the Partnership's performance is below the 25th percentile of the LTIP Peer Group, the performance vesting percentage will be 0%.

-For the 2012 performance unit awards, the LTIP Peer Group is composed of the Partnership and the following other companies:
+For the 2013 performance unit awards, the LTIP Peer Group is composed of the Partnership and the following other companies (ticker noted in parenthesis):